Copyright for Teaching

 What is the best way to share Library articles, ebooks, or streamed media with my students in mêskanâs?

-To find the permanent link for each resource look in the library catalogue or relevant database, either link is fine:
+To find the permanent link for each resource look in the library catalogue or relevant database:

 1) Library catalogue.
 Do a search for what you are looking for.
 When you find a title of interest, click on it to open the detailed record for that particular resource.
 Under “Action Links” click on “Permalink.”
 Copy and paste the link.